 - Marriage/family therapists (MA, MFT, LMFT, LCMFT).
 They have completed a master’s-level degree in Marriage and Family Therapy.
 An “L” indicates completing licensing requirements.

 - Pastoral counselors (MA, CCPT, CpastC, NCPC, NCCA).
 They have completed a master’s program in Pastoral Counseling or Pastoral Therapy.
-This is a specific degree to combine counseling with spirituality and theology.

 The American Psychological Association has more information about the training and credentials associated with professional therapists.

 4. Your therapist does not specialize in your area of concern

 Chances are, you chose your therapist because they seemed to have experience helping other people with similar issues to yours.
 If you begin to sense that your areas of concern are not where your therapist has expertise, it may be time to make a switch.
 Most licensed therapists have experience helping clients manage depression, for example, but certain mental health conditions, such as body image issues, require more specialized experience.

 5. You feel a lack of connection with your therapist